 - Avanchy Baby Bamboo Training Forks

-- Crib!
 Considering the amount of time our little one will spend in the crib, we wanted to make sure that we have one made with minimal toxins.
-We ultimately decided on this Babyletto Hudson 3-in-1 Crib ($$) that comes with the toddler conversion kit.
-The Oeuf Sparrow ($$$) was also on our list.
-If those two are out of the question, check to see if iKea brought back the Sniglar crib.
-It's at around the $100 mark and is (supposedly) made with unfinished beech.
-Unfortunately at the time of my writing this, it's not available in their online store.
+We ultimately decided on this Babyletto Hudson 3-in-1 Crib ($) that comes with the toddler conversion kit.
+The Oeuf Sparrow ($) was also on our list.
+If those two are out of the question, check out the Sniglar crib from Ikea.
+It’s at around the $100 mark and is (supposedly) made with unfinished beech.

-- Crib Mattress – we got the pure core non-toxic Babyletto mattress ($$) that comes with a dry waterproof cover, but this Oeuf Organic ($$$) is a good option, too!
+We got the pure core non-toxic Babyletto mattress ($) that comes with a dry waterproof cover, but this Oeuf Organic ($) is a good option, too!

 - Hatch Baby Rest Night Light & Sound Machine – like so many gadgets, we may or may not use this, depending on the needs of our little one …but we’re grateful to have it on hand.
 I like that it pairs with our phones and that we can have it emit yellow-toned lights at night (blue lights stimulate cortisol).

 - Hanging Clothing Dividers – these help us organize all the sweet clothing gifts baby received!
 These are so handy for organizing her closet!

 - Baby-Size Hangers I am SO glad we got these!!
 They work great for her tiny clothes.